BBC CHEVY HYDRAULIC ROLLER CAM EXTREME TORQUE TURN KEY 454/468 CUBIC INCH ENGINE 600 HP & 539 lb. feet of torque at 5300 rpm

 Valve train maintenance.

-Hydraulic roller cams are virtually maintenance free compared to a flat tappet setup.
+Hydraulic roller setups are virtually maintenance-free and very long lived compared to a solid roller setup.

 Our recommendations will change from time to time.
 We never stop trying to build a better engine, and we learn from our own experiences and from feedback from our customers.
 We know there's always room for improvement.
 We're always working on research and development, as does any successful business.
 We advise checking out the recommendation section of our engine ads on a regular basis.